Mfhodges/storybookdemo/beyonce/README.md

-# Beyonce
-Design system for Relay

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and configured with Tailwind and Storybook as outlined in [this article](https://medium.com/storybookjs/building-a-front-end-project-with-react-tailwindcss-and-storybook-742bdb1417da)

 ## Available Scripts